blakeb211/algo/README.md

    <img src="screenshots/convexhull/1.png" width=50% height=50%>

 ## Build instructions
-   - For R examples, run directly in R using either
+   - For R examples, either open in RStudio, or open file in R by typing:
    ```
    R
    source("filename.r")
    ```
-     or opening the file in RStudio.
-   - For c++ examples, install SDL2, go to the build directory and type:
+   - For c++ examples, first make sure SDL2-dev is installed.
+Then either modify the *build.sh* script or go to the **build** directory and type:
    ```
    cmake ..
    make
    ```
-     or modify the *build.sh* script to suit your purposes.